 I would happily challenge any of these proposals.
 But the one that caught my eye today was the “introduction of a 10:1 pay ratio which would help increase wages for those on lower incomes while limiting the salaries of high-paid executives”.

 This is not a new idea.
-Last summer the Green Party pushed for an amendment to the Employment Rights Bill calling for a “maximum pay ratio within companies of 10:1 between the top and lowest-paid person”.
+Indeed, the IEA published a review of the arguments for and against pay caps back in 2019, which you can read here.
+And last summer, the Green Party pushed for an amendment to the Employment Rights Bill calling for a “maximum pay ratio within companies of 10:1 between the top and lowest-paid person”.

 Green MP Ellie Chowns said back then: “such a ratio would end obscene salaries for greedy CEOs while pulling up wages for the lowest paid in organisations – those essential to the success of a business.
 It would show workers the respect – and grant them the pay – they deserve.”